aclyde11/SGuser/readme.md

 python sg_repl.py out.xlsx
 ```

+Make sure to type **exit** to exit  gracefully with the output formatted.

 ## Usage
 Scaffold graph as a very simple syntax which uses reverse polish notation to evaluation expressions.
 Expressions have a simple syntax